conan-io/docs/reference/tools.rst

     def build_sln_command(settings, sln_path, targets=None, upgrade_project=True, build_type=None,
                           arch=None, parallel=True, toolset=None, platforms=None)

 Returns the command to call `devenv` and `msbuild` to build a Visual Studio project.
-It's recommended to use it with :ref:`vcvars_command`, so that the Visual Studio tools will be in path.
+It's recommended to use it with :ref:`tools_vcvars_command`, so that the Visual Studio tools will be in path.

 .. code-block:: python